wp-plugins/el-gallery/readme.txt

 == Description ==

-[EL-Gallery](ericlowry.fr/en/development/#el-gallery "EL-Gallery, the lightweight wordpress gallery") will simply adapt to your websiteís width without any fuss or hours of configuration.
+[EL-Gallery](ericlowry.fr/en/development/#el-gallery "EL-Gallery, the lightweight wordpress gallery") will simply adapt to your website‚Äôs width without any fuss or hours of configuration.

 A few simple options are at your disposal if you wish, but the plugin will work perfectly well as soon as it is installed.